iree-org/iree-bare-metal-arm/README.md

 #### Host Build

 You will need an installation of IREE on your host machine.
+One option is to build IREE on your host machine.
+Another option is to install a snapshot build and to compile some additional tools.

+##### Option A: Build IREE

 The lines below can be used to build IREE from the already cloned submodule:

 ```shell
 mkdir build-iree-host